AlexanderShushunov/composition-vs-aggregation/README.md

-Example which show how to make composition in Java.
-I change class Person on lesson to make stdout the same.
+Example which I use on my Java training.